 - disinfectant wipes

 - Remove.
-Use the brush and dustpan or tongs/forceps to remove broken glass or other pointed shards that could break through your protective wear.
+Use a brush and dustpan or tongs/forceps to remove broken glass or other pointed shards that could break through your protective wear.
 Place each piece into a leak-proof sharps container.
 Under no circumstances should you ever remove these objects by hand.